zzhang0123/zzhang0123.github.io/_pages/about.md

 ### Academic Gossips

-My PhD supervisor Martin once told me that he and I had Italian ancestry in academia, and Nick, who was also my supervisor, once teased me that my style was what Steven Weinberg is good at - "playing the violin with boxing gloves."
+My PhD supervisor Martin once told me that he and I had Italian ancestors in academia, and Nick, who was also my supervisor, once teased me (after a friendly argument) that my style (in GR) was that of Stephen Weinberg, "playing violin with boxing gloves".
 This inspired my interest in studying academic gossip (or academic lineage)!

 <div class="gallery" data-columns="1">
 	<img src="/images/demo/flowchart.png">